Saving On Credit Card Processing Without Switching Providers

 Full support for EMV and NFC-based payment methods

 Processing rates and account fees will vary depending on your provider.
-However, flat-rate pricing plans are available that charge as little as 2.3% – 2.6% + $0.10% per transaction per in-person transaction and 3.5% + $0.10 per transaction for keyed-in transactions.
+However, flat-rate pricing plans are available that charge as little as 2.3% – 2.6% + $0.10 per transaction per in-person transaction and 3.5% + $0.10 per transaction for online transactions.

 We chose CDGcommerce as a great alternative to Square because it offers something for just about any brick-and-mortar merchant while providing the stability of a dedicated merchant account.